Your body needs cholesterol to work well. But cholesterol levels that are too high can harm you.

 - Limit how many prepared baked goods (donuts, cookies, and crackers) you eat.
 They may contain a lot of fats that are not healthy.

-- Eat fewer egg yolks, hard cheeses, whole milk, cream, ice cream, and butter.
+- Eat fewer egg yolks, hard cheeses, whole milk, cream, ice cream, and cholesterol and lifestyle.

 - Eat less fatty meat and smaller portions of meat, in general.